 Stock Appreciation Rights.
 The Committee may grant SARs either with a stock option, which SARs may be exercised only at such times and to the extent the related option is exercisable ("Tandem SARs"), or independent of a stock option ("Non-Tandem SARs").
-A SAR is a right to receive a payment in Common Stock or cash (as determined by the Committee) equal in value to the excess of the fair market value of one share of Common Stock on the date of exercise over the exercise price per share established in connection with the grant of the SAR.
-The exercise price per share covered by a SAR will be the exercise price per share of the related option in the case of a Tandem SAR and will be no less than the fair market value of the Common Stock on the date of grant in the case of a Non-Tandem SAR.
+A SAR is a right to receive a payment in common stock or cash (as determined by the Committee) equal in value to the excess of the fair market value of one share of common stock on the date of exercise over the exercise price per share established in connection with the grant of the SAR.
+The exercise price per share covered by a SAR will be the exercise price per share of the related option in the case of a Tandem SAR and will be no less than the fair market value of the common stock on the date of grant in the case of a Non-Tandem SAR.
 The Committee may also grant "limited SARs," either as Tandem SARs or Non-Tandem SARs, which become exercisable only upon the occurrence of a change in control of the Company or such other event as the Committee may, in its sole discretion, designate at the time of grant or thereafter.
 Unless otherwise determined by the Committee at the time of grant, SARs are subject to the Detrimental Activity Provisions.

 Restricted Stock.
 The Committee may award shares of restricted stock.
-Except as otherwise provided by the Committee upon the award of restricted stock, the recipient generally has the rights of a stockholder with respect to the shares, including the right to receive dividends, the right to vote the shares of restricted stock and, conditioned upon full vesting of shares of restricted stock, the right to tender such shares in the event of a merger, recapitalization, reorganization or similar event involving the Company, subject to the conditions and restrictions generally applicable to restricted stock or specifically set forth in the recipient's restricted stock agreement.
-The Committee may determine at the time of grant that the payment of dividends, if any, will be deferred until the expiration of the applicable restriction period.
+Except as otherwise provided by the Committee upon the award of restricted stock, the recipient generally has the rights of a shareholder with respect to the shares, including the right to receive dividends, the right to vote the shares of restricted stock and, conditioned upon full vesting of shares of restricted stock, the right to tender such shares in the event of a merger, recapitalization, reorganization or similar event involving the Company, subject to the conditions and restrictions generally applicable to restricted stock or specifically set forth in the recipient's restricted stock agreement.
+The Committee may determine at the time of grant that the payment of dividends, if any, will be deferred until the expiration of the applicable restriction period, and, except as otherwise provided by the Committee in an award agreement, the payment of dividends with respect to shares of restricted stock that are earned or vest based on the attainment of performance goals will be withheld, without interest, for the recipient's account, and will be subject to forfeiture to the same degree as the underlying shares of restricted stock.